MES - Master of Environmental Studies

 NW Commission on Colleges and Universities

 Application, $50 nonrefundable application fee, official transcripts, statement of purpose, resume, three letters of recommendation, GRE.
-Priority deadline for Fall 2013 is February 15, 2013.
+Prerequisites: one course in social science, one course in natural science, and one course in statistics.
+Priority deadline for Fall 2014 is February 15, 2014.

 # of Credits Required: